PREMIUM CONTENT (member's only course material)

-Today's video lesson was created especially for my new course, "Piano Chords 108."
+Today's video lesson was created especially for my current series, "Piano Chords 108."
 In this lecture, students will learn how to visualize and play half-steps, whole-steps, minor thirds, and major thirds on the piano.

 What's in the video lesson below?

 Half-steps and whole-steps are the two intervals that we use here to define minor and major thirds (which are also intervals).
 It's the all-important thirds that we are especially focused on here, and we will construct them easily today, using just half-steps and whole-steps.

 In our chord speed-learning class called Piano Chords 108, you will achieve impressive memorization skills for chords by using the music theory concept of "stacking thirds."

 As prerequisite knowledge for that class, this lecture is basically the stuff you gotta know.